Home / Resume / Healthcare / Nursing Resume

 Travel Nurse

 "Travel RN with 5 years of experience across 8 hospital assignments in ICU, ER, and step-down units.
-Adapt to new EHR systems, unit protocols, and care teams within 1 to 2 shifts.
-BLS, ACLS, PALS, and TNCC certified with compact RN license covering 40 states."
+Adapt to new Electronic Health Records (Epic, Cerner), unit protocols, and care teams within 1 to 2 shifts.
+BLS, ACLS, and PALS certified with a compact RN license covering 40 states."

 Why it works: Multi-facility adaptability, compact license coverage, and breadth of unit experience.